ajsdjh373/Thumper/STYLE.md

 See associated header file for more information
 */

-// includes: windows includes (WinWrapper.h), then C++ standard libraries, then external dependencies, then other module dependencies, then in module dependencies
+## Include statements
+Include in the order of:
+1. windows includes (WinWrapper.h)
+2. C++ standard libraries
+3. other external dependencies
+4. internal dependencies originating from a module other than the module the file belongs to
+5. in module dependencies

+## Namespaces, classes, and functions
-// forward declare classes at the beginning of every header file
+Forward declare classes at the beginning of every header file

-// use the namespace for that module namespace EX
+Use the namespace for that module: namespace EX
 {
 	class EXClass;